-The Distributed Component Object Model (DCOM) Remote Protocol, as specified in [MS-DCOM], is appropriate for applications that require a distributed object-based architecture.
+The Distributed Component Object Model (DCOM) Remote Protocol [MS-DCOM] is appropriate for applications that require a distributed object-based architecture.
 It provides mechanisms for exposing application objects in distributed systems via remote procedure calls (RPCs).
-These mechanisms are described in [MS-DCOM] sections 1.3.1 through [MS-DCOM] section 1.3.7.
+These mechanisms are described in [MS-DCOM] sections 1.3.1 through section 1.3.7.

-DCOM consists of a set of RPC interfaces that can be implemented over any RPC transport by using any RPC protocol sequence that is supported by the Remote Procedure Call Extensions, as specified in [MS-RPCE].
+DCOM consists of a set of RPC interfaces that can be implemented over any RPC transport by using any RPC protocol sequence that is supported by the Remote Procedure Call Extensions [MS-RPCE].
 This layering is illustrated in the following figure.